 that match *.HTM*)

-Also, an SREHTTP.PKC "cache" file will be created if it doesn't exist.
-If it does exist, and is less then 12 hours old, it will be used (the central server will not regenerate a list of files in F:\SREHTTP, etc.)
+it does exist, and is less then 12 hours old, it will be used (the central

-Security note This requirement for a list of accessible sites is largely for security reasons -- it limits the damage that an unauthorized user of UpDater can cause.
+| Security note | This requirement for a list of accessible sites is largely for security reasons -- it limits the damage that an unauthorized user of UpDater can cause. |

 A SITELIST.IN file contains "mime-like" records, with each record containing several single-line entries, and with records seperated by blank lines.